The requirement to provide access to documents

 A patient’s right to access documents under the MHW Act is separate from any rights they have under the FOI Act and HR Act.
 This means that notations in the clinical file that a document is ‘FOI exempt’ or similar do not mean that the patient cannot access these documents under the MHW Act.

-The MHW Act requires the Tribunal to be satisfied that disclosing the document to the patient may cause serious harm.
+The MHW Act requires the Tribunal to be satisfied that disclosing information contained in the document to the patient may cause serious harm.
 It does not have to be satisfied that disclosure would or would be likely to cause serious harm.
 In considering the serious harm test, the Tribunal will take into account the considerations in the list below.
 This list does not cover all of the things which the Tribunal may consider as this will depend on the circumstances of the case.

 - ‘Serious harm’ may include a hurt, injury or damage that is important, demands consideration, is very considerable, or is significant (not slight, negligible or incidental)